-The Africana Studies Program, established in 1994 at Villanova University, is open to all students in the College of Liberal Arts and Sciences.
-This is not a degree program, but rather an opportunity for a Minor or Concentration in the area of Africana Studies.
+The Africana Studies Program, established in 1994 at Villanova University, is open to all students in the University.
+This is not a degree program, but rather an opportunity for a Minor in the area of Africana Studies.

 The department of Global Interdisciplinary Studies (GIS) offers a major with a specialization in Africana Studies.
 Please see that page for detailed requirements of the major.

 MINOR (15 credits)